C-Stein/node-milestones/03-database-driven-application/exercises/0x-express-deploy-with-heroku.md

 ```

 ### Preparing your app for deployment
-Update your package.json to include a "start" and "postinstall" inn your scripts.
+Update your package.json to include a "start" and "postinstall" in your scripts.
 ```
   "scripts": {
     "test": "echo \"Error: no test specified\" && exit 1",